Mercury Falling: Music and lyrics

 Alongside being used as the album's title, the phrase "mercury falling" appears as the first and last lyrics heard on the album.
 The lyric was the first written for the album (for "The Hounds of Winter"), and Sting later felt the phrase evoked the mood of the record and its variety of styles: "there are so many styles on this record and it darts around from genre to genre and back again.
 It's a very mercurial record, and it seemed to be the right thing to call the record."

 "I Hung My Head" is one of many songs on the album to be played in an odd time signature, in this case 9/8.
 Johnny Cash performed a cover of the song on American IV: The Man Comes Around, his final studio album released during his lifetime.
 "Let Your Soul Be Your Pilot" displays a significant soul influence; Sting has stated that the music of artists such as Otis Redding and Aretha Franklin heavily inspired the track.
 Expanding on this theme, the Memphis Horns were brought in to play on the track.
 The lyrics were inspired by a friend who was suffering from AIDS, and how such an event can affect someone's outlook on life.
 Sting described the song as "a song about death, or dealing with death in a way that offers some sort of hope.
 I actually think it's quite an uplifting song - the intent is for it to be uplifting."

 "I Was Brought to My Senses" is a song about gaining a greater appreciation for nature.
 It starts off as a folk ballad in 6/8, before transitioning to the main part of the song, which features what Sting called "a Brazilian vibe" and is played in 7/4.

 The track "Twenty Five to Midnight" was excluded from the American and Canadian releases.
 It was included in the CD-Maxi Single of "You Still Touch Me", as the 4th track.
-"La Belle Dame Sans Regrets" is sung entirely in French; its title translates to "the beautiful lady with no regrets".
+"La Belle Dame sans regrets" is sung entirely in French; its title translates to "the beautiful lady with no regrets".
 The song was co-written with Sting's guitarist Dominic Miller.
+Miller wrote the song's music as a tribute to Brazilian musician Antônio Carlos Jobim, composing it in his hotel room the day he heard about Jobim's death.
+Sting had guested on Jobim's album Antônio Brasileiro, which was released posthumously in 1994.
 "Valparaiso" was used during the closing credits of the 1996 film White Squall.